tfausak/gizmo-gg/venom/README.markdown

 # Venom

 Venom is the top-level HTTP server for gizmo.gg.
-It serves Jalopy, the back end, from `/api` and Merc, the front end, from `/`.
+It serves Paladin, the back end, from `/api` and Merc, the front end, from `/`.